Prompting from the bench: Large-scale pretraining is not sufficient to prepare LLMs for ordinary meaning analysis: Legal Interpretation with LLMs

 \section{Legal Interpretation with LLMs}

 Consider the landscaping example in \cref{fig:landspacing-example}.
-A term within the contractor's insurance, `landscaping,' must be interpreted to determine whether the insurance covers the described scenario.
+A term within the contractor's insurance contract, `landscaping,' must be interpreted to determine whether the insurance covers the described scenario.
 The task explicitly demands a judgment as to how ordinary speakers would understand the contract language in context.
-This judgment may not cohere with one's beliefs regarding the `correct' interpretation of the provision, or regarding how a judge will actually resolve the legal dispute at hand.
-Rather, our investigation is perspectivist in that we are not assessing model behavior against a single, fixed `ground truth' linguistic interpretation or judicial outcome \citep{frenda2024perspectivist}.
-Instead, our assessment metrics assume that `ordinary interpretation' is both highly varied and to some extent subjective.
+This judgment may not cohere with one's beliefs regarding the `correct' interpretation of the provision, or regarding how a judge will actually resolve the legal dispute at hand.\footnote{Our investigation is perspectivist, as we are not assessing model behavior against a single, fixed `ground truth' linguistic interpretation or judicial outcome \citep{frenda2024perspectivist}.} Our assessment metrics assume that `ordinary interpretation' is both highly varied and to some extent subjective.
 Our first metric---robustness to variation---evaluates the stability of model judgments across multiple prompt formulations.
 Our second metric---human correlation (see \cref{sec:human-correlation})---evaluates the extent to which model judgments cohere with the intuitions of a relevant human population.
 In the remainder of this section, we describe a study designed to investigate LLMs' legal interpretation capabilities as assessed against these two metrics.